roioteromorales/java_algorithms/README.md

 ### CreditCardValidator.java

-The *validate method* returns a String if the given number is AMEX, MASTERCARD, VISA or INVALID.
-The algorithm checks the leading digits for the card type and uses Luhn's Algorithm to ensure the credit card number is valid.
+The *validate method* returns a String indicating if the given number is AMEX, MASTERCARD, VISA or INVALID.
+The algorithm checks the leading digits for the card type and uses the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) to ensure the credit card number is valid.

 ## Trees